octronic-uk/rpi-web-remote/README.md

 19. Control your device :)

-## Updating the app
+## Updating the Application
-Run the following command in the repository directory to update the application.
+The application can be updated by clicking the 'update' button on the 'System' page, or run the update command from the repository's root directory to update the application.

 ```
 ./update
 ```

 ## Using Serial Functionality
-The application also allows the user to send ASCII commands to a device connected via a USB/Serial inteface, such as an Arduino.
+The application also allows the user to send ASCII commands to a device connected via a USB/Serial interface, such as an Arduino.

 1. To configure serial click the settings cog at the bottom of the home screen.
-2. Check the "Enable Serial" checkbox in the "Serial" section.
+2. Check the "Enable Serial" check-box in the "Serial" section.
-2. Choose your serial device and baud rate from the list available.
+3. Choose your serial device and baud rate from the list available.
+4. Add serial commands to the application.
-3. Save your settings by clicking the green save button.
+5. Save your settings by clicking the green 'save' button.
 An alert will indicate success/failure.
-4. Return to the home screen and refresh the page.
-5. Return to te Settings page by pressing the cog button at the bottom of the home screen.
-6. Add serial commands to the application.
-7. Execute commnds from the home page.
+6. Execute commands from the home page.

 ### Example Arduino Sketch
 To control a device via serial, the remote sends commands in the form of ASCII characters to the device.
 An Arduino can be controlled by listening for commands on each iteration of the main loop and switching the executing method as appropriate.
 An example sketch of this implementation is shown below.